Home » Office 365 » Your Guide to Migrate Shared Mailbox to Office 365 Effectively!

 This example is a representation of a shared mailbox and from this, we can also able to understand the need for a shared mailbox.

 Another option is to convert the shared mailbox to an Office 365 user mailbox through PowerShell scripts.
 To do this, we have to use the “Set-Mailbox cmdlet” in which we are going to specify the respective email address as the mailbox identity.
 You can use the mailbox name as well.
-However, the email address makes it more unique and removes the chances of choosing the wrong mailbox.
-Which makes it an optimal choice for running in the script.
+However, the email address makes it more unique and removes the chances of choosing the wrong mailbox, which makes it an optimal choice for running in the script.

 Step 1.
 In the very first step, you have to connect it to Exchange Online.